denise-jyy/ID_S10243946_DeniseTan_Assg1/README.md

 -Shop preview on homepage includes a multi-item slider carousel with arrow buttons below.
 When hovering over the items, I added an overlay button which says "Add to cart".

 -When hovering over buttons on the website it will have a darker outline.

+-When hovering over shop images, it will zoom in.

+-When users click on input box, it we be outlined to indicate what the user clicked on.

 -This website is also responsive, so it will work on both desktop and mobile.